 New to Waikato?
 The International Excellence Scholarship is worth up to $10,000.

 Visit our Scholarship Finder for information about possible scholarships

-A certificate makes a good year of study, but if you find yourself wanting more you'll have the option of crediting all of your papers towards a three-year Bachelors degree instead.
+A Certificate makes for a good year of study, but if you find yourself wanting more you will have the option of crediting all of your papers towards a three-year Bachelors degree instead.